mluukkai/Ohjelmistotuotanto2018/README.md

 [1](https://github.com/mluukkai/Ohjelmistotuotanto2018/blob/master/laskarit/1.md) [2](https://github.com/mluukkai/Ohjelmistotuotanto2018/blob/master/laskarit/2.md)

 This line is new (week 1).
 And here's week 2 (updated for second review).
 And week 3.
 Introducing week 4.
+After that is week 5.